-In California, most HMOs operate through a delegated model of delivering health care services.
+In many states, HMOs operate primarily through a delegated model of delivering health care services.
 Under this model, the HMOs do not directly employ health-care providers to treat their subscribers.
 Instead, the HMOs enter contracts with groups of physicians called Participating Medical Groups or Independent Practice Associations ("IPAs") to provide medical services to subscribers.
 The IPAs then enter separate contracts with physicians, including primary-care physicians and specialists, to treat subscribers.